“If You Are Curious, You Will Find the Puzzles Around You. If You Are Determined, You Will Solve Them”

 Ernő Rubik is a household name.
 He invented the famous Rubik’s Cube.
 However, his genius extends far beyond mechanical engineering.
 He also possesses a deep understanding of the human mind.
-The quote above captures his philosophy perfectly.
+The famous saying, “if you are curious, you will find the puzzles around you. if you are determined, you will solve them,” captures his philosophy perfectly.
 It breaks success down into two essential components.
 First, you need curiosity.
 Second, you need determination.

 Tracing the Origins of the Wisdom

 Where did this famous saying originate?
 Internet quotes are often misattributed.
 Fortunately, researchers have tracked this specific statement.
 The evidence points directly to Rubik.
 Specifically, the website Quote Investigator (QI) conducted a thorough search.
-They found the quote in circulation prior to 2020.
+They found the “if you are curious, you will find the puzzles around you. if quote origin” in circulation prior to 2020.

 Significant evidence appeared in May 2014.
 At that time, the Rubik’s Cube celebrated its 40th anniversary.
 Google marked the occasion with an interactive Doodle.
 Consequently, media outlets rushed to cover the story.
 The Christian Science Monitor published a feature piece.
 In this article, the reporter attributed these words to Rubik.
 The piece highlighted that the Cube’s legacy involves confidence.
 It teaches users to face obstacles without fear.